akornatskyy/wheezy.caching/doc/index.rst

 ------------

 :ref:`wheezy.caching` is a `python`_ package written in pure Python code.
-It is a lightweight caching library.
+It is a lightweight caching library that provides integration with:

+* `python-memcache`_ - Pure Python `memcached`_ client.
+* `pylibmc`_ - Quick and small `memcached`_ client for Python written in C.

+It introduces idea of *cache dependency* that let effectively invalidate dependent cache items as well as other cache related algorithms.

 It is optimized for performance, well tested and documented.